 The Athletic Training program is currently not accepting applications for the admission to the undergraduate Athletic Training program.
-However, the School of Health Technology and Management, Stony Brook University is developing a graduate Athletic Training program proposal.
-Please check with the program for updates.

 Candidates for the Athletic Training program must meet the upper-division admission requirements of the School of Health Technology and Management, including a minimum of 60 credits of required, recommended, and elective courses.
 For specific course requirements, please refer to that section.
 Remember that you may need to take additional courses not listed order to reach the 60 credit minimum.

 Minimum required courses include: Successful completion of 3 credits of English composition; 3 credits in arts; 3 credits of humanities; 3 credits of introductory (100 level) and 3 credits of intermediate or higher (200 – 400 level) social and behavioral sciences; *8 credits biology (to include 1 course in human physiology); *4 credits chemistry; *4 credits physics; 3 credits calculus; 3 credits statistics; 3 credits medical terminology; 2 credits nutrition; and 2 credits Supplement Use in Sports (only available on-line through Stony Brook University). *Science classes must have labs.
 Natural science courses (biology, chemistry, physics) less than 10 years old are preferred.
 Please note that Stony Brook University may require prerequisites for some of these courses.